MicrosoftDocs/learn/learn-pr/beginner-python/use-boolean-types/includes/1-introduction.md

 By the end of this module, you'll be able to:

-- Execute code under specific conditions using `if`, `else`, and `elif` statements.
+- Execute code under specific conditions by using `if`, `else`, and `elif` statements.
-- Combine conditional logic and create more complex conditions using `and` and `or` operators.
+- Combine conditional logic and create more complex conditions by using `and` and `or` operators.

 ## What is the main objective?

-Use conditional logic to create decision-driven programs.
+This module teaches you how to use conditional logic to create decision-driven programs.